jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 For key-based authentication, the user authentication is managed using internal cluster keys shared via the file system.
 This uses the same infrastructure already in place on the HPC system.
 HPC systems will typically allow users to transparently access compute nodes running their jobs without prompting for additional authentication.
-This is done by creating an SSH keypair at account creation and automitically adding it to the user's authorized-keys file.
+This is done by creating an SSH keypair at account creation and automatically adding it to the user's authorized-keys file.
-We use this existing HPC infrastructure to facilate sshpiper operations.
+We use this existing HPC infrastructure to facilitate sshpiper operations.

 In order to align with the self-directed nature of cloud-native platforms, we previously built an account app that allows authorized users to create their HPC account.
 User's without HPC accounts are redirected to the account app.